aboldguess/QRickLinks/README.md

    ```bash
    vercel dev
    ```

+#### Web dashboard setup (no CLI)

+If you prefer not to use the helper script you can configure everything inside Vercel’s web UI.
+The steps below mirror what the script performs:

+1. Push the repository to GitHub/GitLab/Bitbucket.
+2. Log in to <https://vercel.com/> and choose **Add New Project → Import Git Repository**.
+3. Select the QRickLinks repository and accept the defaults for the project name and framework preset (**Other**).
+4. In the **Build & Output Settings** section set:
+   - **Install Command:** `pip install -r requirements.txt`
+   - **Build Command:** leave blank
+   - **Output Directory:** leave blank
+5. Scroll to **Environment Variables** and add the keys from `.env.production`.
+   Repeat for the `Preview` and `Development` tabs if you rely on those environments.
+Vercel supports pasting multi-line values directly.
+6. Click **Deploy**.
+The initial deployment can take a couple of minutes while dependencies are installed.
+7. If the build dashboard reports an unexpected error, press **Retry**.
+Persistent failures should be raised with Vercel support (include the deployment URL from the dashboard and reference that the CLI returned “An unexpected error happened when running this build”).

 During serverless execution the application automatically switches to an ephemeral SQLite database stored under `/tmp/qricklinks.db` when no